Framer vs. Webflow vs. Custom Code

 Think about this: what happens to your site in two years?

-Custom code: You need to have a programmer "on call" to update libraries, fix security vulnerabilities, and add new features.
+Custom code: You need a developer "on call" to update libraries, fix security vulnerabilities, and add new features.

 Framer/Webflow: The platform takes care of everything.
-You pay a monthly subscription, and they ensure your site always runs on the latest browser versions.
-The downside is that they may change their pricing policy, and you have to accept it or cancel your subscription.
+You pay a monthly subscription, and they ensure that your site always runs on the latest browser versions.
+The downside is that they may change their pricing policy and you may have to accept it, or cancel the subscription.

-For a business focused on growth, shifting server concerns to a platform is a huge relief.
+For a business focused on growth, shifting server worries to the platform is a huge relief.

 Speed of creation | Lightning-fast (days) | Fast (weeks) | Slow (months) |